comradekingu/docs.globaleaks.org/FirstConfigurationGuide.rst

 Choose a name and description that describe your project to the intended audience of your GlobaLeaks installation.

-When done, click on "next" button to access to the section where configuring admin credentials.
+When done, click on "next step" button to access to the section where configuring admin credentials.

 STEP 4: Configure admin account